jgarza/2FA-Server-Admin-Guide/portal_access.md

 ### Best Practices
-* The ONE_sys_admin account is the most privileged role within the system and cannot be deleted or modified.
+* The **ONE_sys_admin** account is the most privileged role within the system and cannot be deleted or modified.
 When created, the account should be secured with a stronger form of authentication than user name and password.
   * The account can be secured by a smart card, Q&A, or other authentication methods within the system.
 We strongly recommend that you immediately create a second user account with the ROLE of ONE_sys_admin and conduct configuration and changes with this newly created account to ensure audit data is created appropriately.
   * The ONE_sys_admin account, once secure via a card, can then be stored to be used only in case of emergency.
 * To ensure that proper reporting takes place, you should establish individually assigned accounts prior to conducting any configuration within the Administrator’s Portal.
-Please see Managing 2FA One Server Users (Section 7.0) for guidance on how to complete this task.